scottmmiller/personal-api/README.md

   * `/me` detailed information about you: hobbies, occupations, mentions and friends
   * `/skills` page that displays your skills
 * Create a service that handles the network requests (hint: you could create a method for each endpoint, or you could consolidate some into the same method)
-* If you've arrive this far, go ahead and make some text inputs and add the logic necessary to edit or add to any of the "writeable" endpoints.
+* If you've arrived this far, go ahead and make some text inputs and add the logic necessary to edit or add to any of the "writeable" endpoints.